2025 Arkansas–Pine Bluff Golden Lions football team

-The 2025 Arkansas–Pine Bluff Golden Lions football team represents the University of Arkansas at Pine Bluff (UAPB) as a member of the Southwestern Athletic Conference (SWAC) during the 2025 NCAA Division I FCS football season.
-The Golden Lions are led by third-year head coach Alonzo Hampton and play home games at Simmons Bank Field in Pine Bluff, Arkansas.
+The 2025 Arkansas–Pine Bluff Golden Lions football team represented the University of Arkansas at Pine Bluff (UAPB) as a member of the Southwestern Athletic Conference (SWAC) during the 2025 NCAA Division I FCS football season.
+The Golden Lions were led by third-year head coach Alonzo Hampton and played home games at Simmons Bank Field in Pine Bluff, Arkansas.

-The Golden Lions are ineligible for FCS postseason play due to an insufficient Academic Progress Rate.
+The Golden Lions were ineligible for FCS postseason play due to an insufficient Academic Progress Rate.